Python-PyQt/PyQt6-Docs/descriptions/QtQuickWidgets/QQuickWidget-c.rst

 Support when not using OpenGL
 -----------------------------

 In addition to OpenGL, the ``software`` backend of Qt Quick also supports :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget`.
-Other backends, for example `OpenVG <https://doc.qt.io/qt-6/qtquick-visualcanvas-adaptations.html#openvg>`_, are not compatible however and attempting to construct a :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget` will lead to problems.
+Other backends, for example OpenVG, are not compatible however and attempting to construct a :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget` will lead to problems.

 .. _qquickwidget-tab-key-handling: